 - The ingress port number and egress port number on 5GS Bridge.

 The association between the MAC address used by the PDU Session, 5GS Bridge ID and port number on DS-TT is maintained and further used to assist to bind the TSN traffic with the UE.

-In the case of provisioning traffic forwarding information, the AF determines the MAC address used by the PDU Session for the TSN traffic, and requests to influence traffic routing as defined in clause 5.6.7 with the DS-TT MAC address of the PDU Session, traffic class, stream destination MAC address, ingress port number or egress port number on the NW-TT side and VLAN ID.